-So my question, “How can I do that?”, is a very valid and appropriate one.
+So my question, “How can I do this?”, is a very valid and appropriate one.

 It causes me to pause, think and plan my approach, before I attempt to execute an eventual well thought out strategy.

-Once that strategy is formed, I’m safe to try.
+Once the strategy is formed, I’m safe to try.
 If I feel I’m pushing too hard or too far, it’s ok to retreat.
 At least I gave it a go.

 The Moral Of The Story